The General poster

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Union spies led by Captain Anderson steal "The General" with Annabelle accidentally trapped in a boxcar.
 Johnnie makes the immediate decision to pursue them alone on foot, then commandeers another locomotive "The Texas" to give chase.
 His quest begins., moving from reaction to action.

 At 40 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Johnnie arrives in the Union-controlled town where "The General" has stopped.
+Of particular interest, this crucial beat Johnnie arrives in the Union-controlled town where "The General" has stopped.
 He's now deep in enemy territory, alone, and must infiltrate the Union army camp to find both his locomotive and Annabelle.
 The stakes escalate from pursuit to espionage.
 False defeat: he seems hopelessly outnumbered., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 56 minutes (71% through) represents the emotional nadir.
 Here, The Union army closes in with multiple locomotives and superior numbers.
 Johnnie and Annabelle seem doomed to capture.
 The "whiff of death"—facing execution as spies if caught.
-Their fuel runs low, and the pursuing trains gain ground relentlessly., illustrates the protagonist at their lowest point.
+Their fuel runs low, and the pursuing trains gain ground relentlessly., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 62 minutes initiates the final act resolution at 79% of the runtime.
 Johnnie realizes he can warn the Confederate army of the impending Union attack.
 He crosses back into Confederate territory and rushes to alert the Southern forces.
 New information + his eyewitness intelligence = the synthesis that transforms him from rejected nobody to crucial military asset., demonstrating the transformation achieved throughout the journey.